denoptim-project/AutoCompChem/README.md

   ```
   Now, the two tasks will be executed in parallel.

-  For example, files [examples/sequential.params](examples/sequential.params) and [examples/parallel.params](examples/parallel.params) can be used to perform the same tasks either sequentially or in parallel under the [examples](examples).
+  For example, files [examples/sequential.params](examples/sequential.params) and [examples/parallel.params](examples/parallel.params) can be used to perform the same tasks either sequentially or in parallel under the [examples](examples) folder.

 * **Job details files**:
   The jobs contained in a job container are listed under the ´steps´ name, irrespectively on whether the execution is meant to be serial or parallel.